 ( Disponible en anglais seulement )

-Earlier this year, we wrote here about the decision in I.D.H.
+In a previous article, we wrote about the decision in I.D.H.
 Diamonds NV v Embee Diamond Technologies Inc., 2017 SKQB 79, where Mr. Justice Layh held:

 a) that the sort of informal email discussions that are commonplace in today’s business communications can be relied on as an acknowledgement of a debt, so as to extend a limitation period under Saskatchewan’s The Limitations Act (the “Act”), even if the debt is not expressly referenced in many of the communications; and